Question: What resources are available for my CRISPR experimental design?

 Traditionally, cell lines are transduced with a pooled lentiviral library containing guide RNAs (gRNAs) targeting tens to hundreds to thousands of genes in a given genome.
 Some considerations during experimental design are:

-2) Pool design strategy - please see article How should I design my CRISPR pool?
+2) Pool design strategy - please see the article How should I design my CRISPR pool?

 3) Cell transduction